-The CWMP is designed to reduce nutrient loads to meet the nutrient targets (TMDL's or otherwise), within the jurisdictional limits of the Town of Barnstable.
+The CWMP is designed to reduce nutrient loads to meet the nutrient targets (TMDL's or otherwise) within the jurisdictional limits of the Town of Barnstable.
+The University of Massachusetts Dartmouth School for Marine Science and Technology (SMAST) has reviewed the plan via the MEP model and determined that the plan, once fully implemented, will satisfy the nutrient removal targets to achieve the TMDLs in the Town's embayments.